LeeAnnEditor/o365hq/blog/Email collaboration in Office 365.md

 +++
-title = "Email collaboration in Office 365" description = "Office 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
+title = "Email Collaboration in Office 365" description = "Office 365 encourages collaboration through Groups in Outlook, distribution lists (also called distribution groups), shared mailboxes, and public folders.
 Each of these options has a different purpose, user experience, and feature set.
 What to use depends on what the user needs to do and which tools your organization provides." date = 2018-09-27